Two Big, Embarrassing CONFESSIONS

 This incarnation of our relationship lasted a year before Amy left for the last time – moving to a different country in the process.

 By this point, my determination was wavering and our friends were telling us to move on and find an easier relationship.

 “Come on Bruce, 3 breakups?
 Find someone who wants to be with you…”, they told me, concerned that I was codependent and stuck.

-On the other hand, Chelsea’s family were telling her that love should not be this hard and that they didn’t think we were a good match.
+On the other hand, Amy’s family were telling her that love should not be this hard and that they didn’t think we were a good match.

 But I wasn’t giving up that easily…